Priority 4: Ensure Supports for Social and Emotional Learning

 All educators can play an active role in co-regulating students’ behaviors by providing them with a repertoire of words and strategies to use in different situations to help them develop their self-regulation skills.
 For example, teachers might use disagreements as opportunities to help students practice conflict resolution by walking students through a structured, stepwise process that involves calming techniques, turn-taking (in which each student acknowledges the other’s perspectives and emotions), and collaborative solution development.
 As a component of the school’s advisory class, Social Justice Humanitas Academy in Los Angeles uses councils to build community and create space for “the practice of listening and speaking from the heart.”
 During councils, students and teachers take turns sharing the positive and difficult things happening in their lives while sitting together in a circle.
 North Dakota’s reopening plan specifically suggests expanding advisory classes to better meet current needs.

 It is important that teaching for self-regulation not be implemented in ways that suggest that students cannot fully express their emotions or demonstrate their feelings, or that students should exhibit equanimity in the face of trauma and injustice.
 Concerns have emerged that some interpretations of SEL have been used to undermine student expression, to manage student behavior in ways that are culturally insensitive, and, in some cases, to extend policing into interactions around students’ emotional self-expression.
-The Abolitionist Teaching Network identifies ways to engage colleagues and students in conversation in the pursuit of anti-racist, abolitionist SEL.

 Provide guidance and support to develop students’ executive functions and productive mindsets.
 In addition to emotional awareness and specific skills for handling emotions and engaging in prosocial behavior, there are a set of habits and mindsets that can have a powerful effect on students’ learning and achievement.
 Holding a growth mindset and connecting academic endeavors to personal values supports learning and helps students persevere in the face of challenges.
 Four key mindsets have been identified as conducive to perseverance and academic success for students: